Some nutrition basics for pigs

 - Garbage – remember by law all garbage must be boiled for one hour prior to feeding.
 Pigs don’t like tea leaves, coffee grounds or citrus skins and commercial operators require a licence.

-- Grazing - non-lactating dry stock only.
-Fodder beat, choumollier and pumpkins have some value.
+- Grazing – non-lactating dry stock only.
+Fodder beet, choumollier and pumpkins have some value.
 Avoid feeding pregnant sows lucerne due to oestrogen compounds causing abortions.

 - Water is the forgotten nutrient – pigs require from 1-10 litres per day depending on age and feed ration.
 Water should be cool and fresh (i.e. clean) and keep drinkers away from the sleeping area to prevent soiling.
 Nipple drinkers are preferable to troughs as the water will be clean all the time.

-If you have any questions about your pig's diet or other health issues, please feel free to contact a vet at Totally Vets.
+If you have any questions about your pig’s diet or other health issues, please feel free to contact us.